 Beds by design are function yet often aren’t the most attractive item.
 One simple way you can hack any IKEA bed is to re-imagine the headboard.

 While you can repaint the frame, that’s pretty boring!
-Instead, we’re going to use self-adhesive wood planks in a brick pattern (available from Amazon).
+Instead, we’re going to use self-adhesive wood planks in a brick pattern.
 Ashley from Sugar & Cloth inspired this simple hack and now has an incredibly stylish headboard.

 IKEA is fantastic for cheap art and picture frames.
 This is great news if your home is lacking in good art.
 The range of frames available are solid yet aren’t anything special.